mfasiolo/gamFactory/README.md

 ```

 <img src="gamFactory_files/figure-html/gamFactory-26-1.png" style="display:block; margin: auto" style="display: block; margin: auto;" />
-shows that first observed death count in the data set will be modelled using the 50 lagged values of `pm10` with time-distances (time-lags in days) ranging from around 60 to 1 day.
+shows that the first observed death count in the data set will be modelled using the 50 lagged values of `pm10` with time-distances (time-lags in days) ranging from around 60 to 1 day.
 The matrix `dat$o3_lag_2` has a similar structure.

 We can fit a model containing the effects of kernel smoothed `pm10` and `o3` as follows: